ray5273/comentario/docs/content/configuration/backend/dynamic/domain.defaults.signup.enablefederated.en.md

     - /configuration/backend/dynamic/domain.defaults.signup.enablesso.en
 ---

-This [dynamic configuration](/configuration/backend/dynamic) parameter controls whether new commenters are allowed to register in Comentario via a federated (external) identity provider such as Google or Facebook.
+This [dynamic configuration](/configuration/backend/dynamic) parameter controls whether new commenters are allowed to register in Comentario via a federated (external) identity provider, such as Google or Facebook.

 <!--more-->

-If set to `Off`, no new commenter can register on websites embedding comments via federated providers.
-Doesn't apply to the Administration UI, which uses a [separate setting](/configuration/backend/dynamic/auth.signup.enabled.en) for that.
+* If set to `On`, new commenters can register on websites embedding comments via federated identity providers.
+* If set to `Off`, external user registration on websites embedding comments will be forbidden.

+This setting doesn't apply to the Administration UI, which uses a [separate configuration item](auth.signup.enabled.en) for that.

+It also doesn't affect *existing users*, i.e. those already registered.
+They will be able to login even when this setting is disabled.
+To disable federated login completely, switch off undesirable providers in the domain's [authentication settings](/configuration/frontend/domain/authentication).